souravgopal25/DeepLearnigNanoDegree/IntroToPyTorch/readme.md

 # Deep Learning with PyTorch

-This repo contains notebooks and related code for Udacity's Deep Learning with PyTorch lesson.
+This repo contains notebooks  Udacity's Deep Learning with PyTorch lesson.

 * **Part 1:** Introduction to PyTorch and using tensors
 * **Part 2:** Building fully-connected neural networks with PyTorch